FBI Interview Report (March 2, 2018) – Dr. Petrou and Dr. Foerster, Ann Arbor Field Office

 Record Context

-FBI records presented across these posts originate from different custodians and reflect overlapping activity within the same timeframe.
+The FBI records presented across these posts originate from different custodians and reflect overlapping FBI activity during early 2018.

-FBI reports produced by the University of Michigan in response to a 2019 FOIA request include January–February 2018 complaint and interview activity, including contacts involving Maria Petrou, associated with the FBI Ann Arbor field office.
+Records produced by the University of Michigan through a 2019 FOIA request include January–February 2018 complaint and interview activity associated with the FBI Ann Arbor field office.

-Taken together, the records reflect different portions of the same sequence of FBI activity during early 2018, associated with the same field office and timeframe, with varying levels of completeness across sources.
+Taken together, the records document different portions of the same sequence of FBI activity, with varying levels of completeness across productions.

-FBI interview report (FD-302), March 2, 2018 — initial page documenting interview of Dr. Myria Petrou and Dr. Bradley Foerster at the FBI Ann Arbor field office.
+FBI FD-302 interview report dated March 2, 2018 — opening page documenting interview of Dr. Myria Petrou and Dr. Bradley Foerster at the FBI Ann Arbor field office.

-FBI FD-302 interview report March 2, 2018 page 3 redacted continuation of interview summary
+FBI FD-302 interview report dated March 2, 2018 — redacted continuation of interview summary.

 Related FBI records:

-Unredacted FBI Reports on University of Michigan Employees (2018)
+Unredacted FBI Reports in University of Michigan Files Regarding Dr. Foerster and Dr. Petrou (2018)

-Includes reports documenting interviews conducted by FBI Special Agent Sue Lucas, including an interview of Dr. Petrou’s mother in January and early February 2018.
+Includes reports documenting interviews conducted by FBI Special Agent Sue Lucas, including interviews involving Maria Petrou during January and February 2018.

 Author Image